Guidelines for text input

 Use a single-line password input control to enter passwords and PINs securely.

 Use the single-line email input control to enter an email address.

 When you use an email input control, you get the following for free:

-Don't use a textarea with a row height of 1 to create a single-line text box.
-Instead, use the input type=text element.
+- Don't use a text area with a row height of 1 to create a single-line text box.
+Instead, use the text box.

-Don't use placeholder text to pre-populate the text control.
-Text boxes clear placeholder text when users use the control.
-Use the "value" attribute instead.
+- Don't use placeholder text to populate the text control, as text boxes clear placeholder text when the control is used.
+Instead, use the "value" attribute.

-Don't put another control right next to a password input box.
-The password input box has a password reveal button for users to verify the passwords they have typed.
-Having another control right next to it might make users accidentally reveal their passwords when they try to interact with the other control.
+- Don't put another control right next to a password input box.
+The password input box has a password reveal button for users to verify the passwords they have typed, and having another control right next to it might make users accidentally reveal their passwords when they try to interact with the other control.
 To prevent this from happening, put some spacing between the password in put box and the other control, or put the other control on the next line.

 When users need to enter or edit long strings, use a multi-line text control.
-There are two types of multi-line text input control: the plain text input control (the textarea element) and the rich text control (an element, such as a div, that has its contenteditable attribute set to true).
+There are two types of multi-line text input control: the plain text input control and the rich text control.

 - If the primary purpose of the multi-line text box is for creating documents (such as blog entries or the contents of an email message), and those documents require rich text, use a rich text box.